newtykip/website/readme.md

 - add build commit to footer
 - populate site with blog posts
 - add maintainers to /ack
-- translate to Swedish
+- translate to Swedish (i18n)
-- check contrast across themes
+- check contrast across themes (a11y)
+- pre-fetch any skin assets (such as MumboJumbo on /blog/introduction)